openl2m/openl2m/docs/switch_requirements.rst

 Juniper PyEZ
 ------------

-* any Juniper that support the XML api.
+* any Juniper device that supports the XML api, via the PyEZ library.
 Device access needs to be configured properly.

 Aruba AOS-CX
 ------------

-* any Aruba AOS-CX switch that has api enabled.
+* any device that supports the Aruba AOS-CX API v10.08 is supported, via the pyaoscx library.
 Device access needs to be configured properly.

 SNMP
 ----